 The Woodwind is a pellet grill with a digital controller which makes it just about as easy to use as a gas grill.
 The pellets are made of compressed sawdust that give a slight smokey flavor to your food when they burn.

 Most pellet grills have an upper temperature range of about 450F so they, like gas grills, lack real searing power.

 The Woodwind from Camp Chef is different because it has a side mounted, propane fueled, ceramic infrared sear burner.
 This grill is perfect for gently smoking steaks and then finishing them off with a high heat sear on the high heat side burner.

-Camp Chef makes excellent products and consistently make my list of the Best Pellet Grills for the Money.
+Camp Chef makes excellent products and are excellent alternatives to Traeger pellet grills.
 Here is a look at the Woodwind being used to do a reverse sear on a thick tomahawk ribeye.